Skip to content

 • OpenJDK 17 JRE

-Runs a container mount:
+4. Download & Unpin Runs a container that:

-• Downloads the XAPK via curl using the defined URL
+• Downloads the (X)APK via curl

 • Executes apk-mitm with the mounted CA certificate